mamund/apim-labs/auto-rvs/rvs-api-story.md

 * RID is generated when the record is created
 * CID is added after the customer creates the record.
 Initially, customer only adds their name.
 * VIN is standardized data point (NHTSA, 1954)
+* SSID is a pointer to an existing Service Staff record (see below)
 * SID is a pointer to an existing Service Work Record created by Service staff (see below)
 * Customer Name is open-text field filled in by customer, updated by Service Staff
 * Requested work is open-text, multi-line field filled in by customer